e88gt/Simple-LWJGL-examples/README.md

 # Simple-LWJGL-examples
-Simple examples using LWJGL bindings
+simple Examples using LWJGL bindings

 nOTE fOR pEOPLE uSING tHESE eXAMPLES:
 1. this Is not A professional Github repo...
 Not for 'Good github Repo structure Representation'